aljazsim/vs-code-typescript-class-organizer/README.md

 - `tsco.accessorsBeforeCtor`: When true put accessor before ctor during organization.
 False by default.
 - `tsco.memberOrder`: Configuration of grouping and ordering of members.
 - `tsco.treatArrowFunctionPropertiesAsMethods`: When true arrow function properties will be treated as methods.
+- `tsco.organizeOnSave`: When true file will get organized automatically whenever saved.
+False by default.

 ### Configuration of grouping and ordering of members